-- The course has been completed in summer school. - The course was completed during a prior school year. - The course level is incorrect or an enrollment error is evident. - The subject is repeated on the schedule. - The student wishes to attempt, under a different teacher, a course previously failed. - A particular course is required to graduate.
+- The course has been completed in a virtual setting. - The course level is incorrect or an enrollment error is evident. - The student wishes to attempt, under a different teacher, a course previously failed. - A particular course is required to graduate.

 Any other changes must be with administrative approval based upon sound educational evaluation and in compliance with the 90% attendance policy.
-Students will not be allowed to make schedule changes to change instructors.
+Students will not be allowed to make schedule changes to change instructors unless an extenuating circumstance gains administrative approval.
 ALL STUDENT CLASS CHANGES MUST BE WITHIN THE FIRST FIVE DAYS OF EACH SEMESTER TO RECEIVE CREDIT.